Leaking Balconies & Terraces

 The only way to address the cause of the issues and provide a long-term solution, is to replace the existing WPM with a new, durable and flexible WPM system.
 This involves:

-Remove floor and skirting tiles, and existing WPM to entire area.
+Removing floor and skirting tiles, and existing WPM to entire area.

-Prepare existing structural concrete substrate.
+Preparing existing structural concrete substrate.

-Supply / install new screed substrate.
+Supplying / installing new screed substrate.

-Install new floor tiles and skirting tiles to terrace area.
+Installing new floor tiles and skirting tiles to terrace area.

-Maybe I'll Just Seal over the Tiles...
+Maybe I'll Just Seal Over the Tiles...

 Sealants simply applied to the surface of the tiled floor do not provide a mid-long term solution.
 These coatings are non-flexible and crack following movement in the tiled or concrete substrate due to the natural, daily and seasonal process of thermal expansion and contraction.